aregsar/aregsarblog/blog/2019/installing-php-on-ubuntu/index.md

 + Run `php -v` to see the version of installed PHP.
 + Run `php -m` to see all installed PHP extensions.
 + Run `php -i` to get all the information regarding the PHP installation
++ Run `php-fpm7.3 -v` to see the version of installed PHP-FPM.

 ## The PHP installation directories

-If we look in `/urs/bin/` we will see the following symlink:
+If we look in `/usr/bin/` we will see the following symlink:

 `php -> /etc/alternatives/php`